 - Give—faithfully as God enables me.

 The Faith Promise is a trust between you and God.
 We do not ask for names on the cards, nor do we call upon you for it.
 It is given in addition to the other commitments to Westminster.
-For more information or questions about Missions, please contact Chuck Henson, Missions Team leader.
+For more information or questions about Missions, please contact Mark Williams, the elder overseeing missions.